-The new Lake Manitoba outlet will be built through difficult and remote terrain, and will run almost as long as the Red River Floodway.
-Today we are pleased to announce that from the two options presented at a recent Open House in Arborg, our government is listening to public advice and will build the outlet to the higher capacity of 7500 cfs - a flow equivalent to five Olympic-sized swimming pools every minute.
+The new Lake Manitoba outlet will be built through difficult and remote terrain and will run almost as long as the Red River Floodway.
+Today we are pleased to announce that from the two options presented at the recent open house in Arborg, our government is listening to public advice and will build the outlet to a higher capacity of 7,500 cfs, a flow equivalent to five Olympic-size swimming pools every minute.

-Investments will continue to be made in flood protection along the Assiniboine River and in new community dike projects.

-Protecting Manitoba from floodwaters also requires better management of surface water.
-New legislation will be introduced to protect Lake Winnipeg, preserve wetlands, strengthen surface water management and drainage regulation, and support the new Assiniboine River Basin Initiative to improve trans-boundary water planning.
+Investments will continue to be made in flood protection along the Assiniboine River and the new community dike projects.
+Protecting Manitoba from flood water always requires better management of service water.
+New legislation will be introduced to protect Lake Winnipeg, preserve wetland, strengthen surface water management and drainage regulations and support the new Assiniboine River Basin Initiative to improve transboundary water planning.

 Renewing municipal infrastructure is another key part of our plan.
-This past year provincial funding was provided to support the renewal of over 400 kilometers of municipal roads and 13 bridges outside of Winnipeg.
-In the coming year, Manitoba's municipal road budget will be increased and funding for municipal bridges will be doubled.
+This past year provincial funding was provided to support the renewal of over 400 kilometres of municipal roads and 13 bridges outside of Winnipeg.
+In the coming year, Manitoba's municipal road budget will be increased, and funding for municipal bridges will be doubled.

-Upgrades will also be made to 27 wastewater treatment facilities throughout the Lake Winnipeg basin to protect Manitoba's lakes, streams and rivers, and support future growth.
+Upgrades will also be made to 27 waste water treatment facilities throughout the Lake Winnipeg basin to protect Manitoba's lakes, streams and rivers and support future growth.

-A new streamlined portal for infrastructure program information and applications, to be developed with the Association of Manitoba Municipalities, will make it easier for municipalities to access and take advantage of provincial infrastructure funding.
+A new streamlined portal for infrastructure program information and application to be developed with the Association of Manitoba Municipalities will make it easier for municipalities to access and take advantage of provincial infrastructure funding.